ImperialCollegeLondon/introductory_grad_school_git_course/_episodes/l1-02-committing-history.md

 > explanation here](https://docs.github.com/en/get-started/getting-started-with-git/configuring-git-to-handle-line-endings).
 {: .callout}

-Now that Git is ready to use lets see how to start using it with a new project.
+Now that Git is ready to use let's see how to start using it with a new project.
 In Git terminology a project is called a repository (frequently shortened to repo).